Best Beneficial Bacteria for Fish Ponds Guide 2022 (Updated)

 4) Improves Water Clarity & Polish

-Although beneficial bacteria cannot magically make pond water crystal clear, they can certainty be a major contributing factor towards overall water clarity.
+Although beneficial bacteria cannot magically make pond water crystal clear, they can certainly be a major contributing factor towards overall water clarity.
 Excess organic substances are a primary cause of cloudy water, mostly due to excess proteins from fish and feed, and beneficial bacteria are able to help break this down.
 In fact, a slow decrease in water clarity over time is almost always due to some kind of organic substance imbalance.
 Beneficial bacteria, in most cases, will be able to help combat this imbalance and bring the pond back into shape.

 Maximizing the Benefits from Beneficial Bacteria